 Another assistance program that places a second mortgage on your new property is a forgivable loan.
 These loans are structured with a “forgiveness period,” stipulating that the lender does not need to be paid back as long as you don't move for a given number of years.

 However, if you were to move before the forgiveness period concludes, you’ll be on the hook for the entire loan amount.
-If you do decide to use forgivable loans for down payment assistance, you’ll want to be certain about your intentions to stay in the home for a while.
+If you do decide to use forgivable loans for down payment assistance, you’ll want to be certain that you plan to stay in your new home for a while.

 With a matched savings program, you can effectively double your savings.
 With $3,000 deposited into one of these accounts, the organization or government agency would contribute an additional $3,000, giving you access to $6,000 for any mortgage expenses.

 Eligibility qualifications can vary — sometimes significantly so — across down payment assistance programs.
 That being said, first-time home buyer government programs are designed to help people who otherwise wouldn’t qualify for a conventional mortgage.
 With that in mind, you may find that many home buyer grants set strict financial requirements.

 Although not exhaustive by any means, here are a few common eligibility standards you may need to meet to receive down payment assistance: